britram/rains-prototype/draft-trammell-rains-protocol.md

   determined by the alogrithm used.

-The signature protects all the information in an assertion as well as its own valid-since and valid-until values; it does not protect the revocation token or other signatures on the assertion.
+The signature protects all the information in an assertion as well as its own valid-since and valid-until values and the revocation token; it does not protect other signatures on the assertion.

 ### Shards and Zones